-(i) at a board of directors´ meeting held on 9 March 2011, the directors resolved to obtain authority to buy back GBP 0.005 Ordinary Shares/SDR´s in the Company (the purpose of buyback being to achieve added value for the Company’s shareholders); and
+(i) at a Board of Directors´ meeting held on 5 March 2013, the directors resolved to obtain authority to buy back GBP 0.005 Ordinary Shares/SDR´s in the Company (the purpose of buyback being to achieve added value for the Company’s shareholders); and

 (ii) pursuant to article 106(1) (b) of the Companies Act (Cap.386 of the Laws of Malta) a company may acquire any of its own shares otherwise than by subscription, provided inter alia authorisation is given by an extraordinary resolution, which resolution will need to determine the terms and conditions of such acquisitions and in particular the maximum number of shares/SDR’s to be acquired, the duration of the period for which the authorisation is given and the maximum and minimum consideration,

-That the Company be generally authorised to make purchases of ordinary shares/SDRs of GBP 0.005 each in its capital, subject to the following:
+the Company be generally authorised to make purchases of ordinary shares/SDR’s of GBP 0.005 each in its capital, subject to the following:

 (b) the minimum price that may be paid for the shares/SDR’s is 1 SEK per share/SDR’s exclusive of tax;

-(c) the maximum price that may be so paid be 500 SEK per share/SDR’s; and
+(c) the maximum price that may be paid for the shares/SDR’s is 500 SEK per share/SDR’s exclusive of tax; and

-Information about incentive and share option schemes and proposals related to Agenda items
+Information about incentive and share performance scheme and proposals related to Agenda items

 Agenda item 2